Exploring and Solving

 College Financial Aid

-The cost of attending college in the United States has increased dramatically over the past few decades.
-Without financial aid, these costs are prohibitive for the vast majority of American families.
-In fact, the National Center for Education Statistics (NCES) reports that over 85% of full-time undergraduate students at four-year colleges receive some form of financial aid.
+The cost of attending college in the United States has risen sharply over the past several decades.
+Without financial aid, higher education has become financially unattainable for the vast majority of American families.
+According to the National Center for Education Statistics (NCES), more than 85% of full-time undergraduate students at four-year institutions receive some form of financial aid, underscoring its critical role in college access.

-The U.S. Department of Education has found that students who receive substantial financial aid are significantly more likely to enroll, persist, and complete college.
-Financial aid expands a student's options and allows them to consider institutions they might otherwise deem unaffordable.
-According to The Education Trust, low-income students who receive adequate financial support are 3 times more likely to graduate than those who do not receive aid.
+Research from the U.S. Department of Education consistently shows that students who receive meaningful financial aid are significantly more likely to enroll in college, remain enrolled, and ultimately graduate.
+Financial aid broadens a student’s range of options, enabling them to consider institutions that might otherwise appear out of reach.
+The Education Trust reports that low-income students who receive adequate financial support are three times more likely to graduate than those who do not receive aid.

 • Federal work-study opportunities

-• Low-interest student loans (e.g., Direct Subsidized Loans)
+• Low-interest federal student loans (including Direct Subsidized Loans)

-• Institutional grants and scholarships awarded by colleges
+• Institutional grants and scholarships awarded directly by colleges

-Financial aid isn’t just about submitting forms, it often requires strategic planning years in advance.
-Factors such as:
+However, financial aid is not merely about completing forms.
+Effective college funding often requires strategic planning years in advance.
+Key factors such as:

 • Home equity and business ownership